Simi (singer)

+Life and career

-Early life
+Early life and education

 Simi was born on 19 April 1988 in Ojuelegba, a suburb of Surulere, Lagos State, as the last of four children.
 In an interview with Juliet Ebirim of Vanguard newspaper, Simi revealed that her parents separated when she was 9 years old.
 She also revealed that she grew up as a tomboy.

-Education

 Simi attended Stars International College, a secondary school in Ikorodu, Lagos State.
 She is an alumna of Covenant University, where she studied mass communication.

-Career

-2006–13: Career beginnings and Ogaju
+2006–2018: Career beginnings, Ogaju, Restless, Chemistry, and Simisola

 Simi grew up dancing and singing as a member of her local church's choir.
 She wrote her first song at age 10.
 Her professional music career started in 2008 following the release of her debut studio album Ogaju, which consisted of a variety of songs such as "Iya Temi" and "Ara Ile".
 The album was produced entirely by Samklef.